 Red huckleberry plants are abundant in the Pacific Northwest and grow with great occurrence on the BC coast.
 Whether you walking down an old road or hiking in the forest, you will run into the Red Huckleberry.
-Old growth tree stumps are an integral part of the Pacific Northwest’s modern landscape.
-In many places these old giants act as nursery stumps to a host of other plant life.
+Old-growth tree stumps are an integral part of the Pacific Northwest’s modern landscape.
+In many places, these old giants act as nursery stumps to a host of other plant life.
 One of the most common inhabitants of these nursery stumps is the red huckleberry.

 The red huckleberry plants bright green and thin crooked branches hang laden with red berries in the late spring.
 These delicate translucent berries have been a source of food for generations of Northwest First Peoples, animals and settlers alike.
 They are rich in vitamin C, available sugars and minerals like manganese.

 Many First Peoples of the Pacific Northwest collected the berries and either ate them fresh or dried them to make into cakes for use later in the year.
 Red huckleberries are easy to collect, you can simply shake one of the branches and make sure to have a basket or open bag ready underneath.
 The berries will fall easily from their stem.
-Or you can make a berry collector comb, this is like a comb but with bigger teeth and you simple comb the berries off the bush.
+Or you can make a berry collector comb, this is like a comb but with bigger teeth and you simply comb the berries off the bush.

 As heavily used as they are, not everyone enjoys their tangy tart flavor.
 It is for this reason that the red huckleberries are usually combined with other berries, like the blueberry to add sweetness.